CartoDB/academy/courses/03-cartodbjs-ground-up/lesson-2.md

 }
 {% endhighlight %}

+If you are not familiar with SQL or CartoCSS, don't worry!
+Their use in CartoDB.js is covered in Lesson 3.

 From now on, the blocks of code for createVis and createLayer above will be our working examples for extending our CartoDB.js adventures.

 ### Adding multiple layers from different Visualizations